jsm209/info201-finalproject/README.md

 - One major challenge we anticipate is understanding the syntax and functions necessary to use shiny and our interactive mapping together in a cohesive graphical user interface.
 - A second major challenge we anticipate is distributing tasks and working as a team remotely over GitHub, because there can be issues with communication, even workloads for everyone, and working towards a common goal.

+## Links
+Explore this report on the complete report and visualizations on [Shiny App](https://jasnel.shinyapps.io/seattle-airbnbs-visualization/).